rightjs/rightjs-home/docs/en/download.md

         <script src="where/it/is/right.js"></script>

-3. Don't worry about the olds file, RightJS will automatically load it when it needed.
+3. Don't worry about the olds file, RightJS will automatically load it when needed.

 4. Keep the file names in a corresponding way, like that